 Failure to do so can result in burns.

 Outside-Occasionally wipe with a mild nonabrasive detergent and water.
 Rinse and dry.

-Inside-The inside of the dishwasher, including the filter, is self-cleaning with normal use.
+Inside-The inside of the dishwasher is selfcleaning with normal use.
 If needed, clean around the tub gasket area with a damp cloth.